KangboLu/Yelp-Camp/README.md

 ##Add Mongoose
 * Install and configure Mongoose
 * Setup campground model
-* Use campground model inside of our routes
+* Use campground model inside of routes

 ##Show Page
 * Review the RESTful routes we've seen so far
-* Add description to our campground model
+* Add description to the campground model
 * Show db.collection.drop()
 * Add a show route/template